kaitallaoua/zspotify/README.md

                         If flag setted NOT Skip existing already downloaded tracks -flaq, --force-liked-artist-query
                         Force (ignore db check) querying all liked artists on account, useful when new artists have been added since first query.
+  -sl, --skip-lyrics    Skip downloading lyrics
   -faq, --force-album-query
                         Force (ignore db check) query for albums for artists.
 Useful when artists release new songs since first query.
-  -bd BULK_DOWNLOAD, --bulk-download BULK_DOWNLOAD
+  -rl, --repair-lyrics  Download lyrics for each song if lyrics not downloaded but song was -bd BULK_DOWNLOAD, --bulk-download BULK_DOWNLOAD
                         Bulk download from file with urls -mlsb MAX_LOG_SIZE_BYTES, --max-log-size-bytes MAX_LOG_SIZE_BYTES